nperon/gatsby-starter-lumen/content/posts/2017-20-04---A-Playground-Stub-for-Praticing-NgRx.md

 ## The NgRx library

-Redux consists in a store with a single access point intended for holding the state of any JavaScript application.
+Redux is a store with a single access point intended for holding the state of any JavaScript application.
 The Redux library integrates well in React applications thanks to libraries like react-redux or reselect which provide the connection between the Redux store and the React components.

-NgRx consists in a Redux store and its connecting API which is specific to Angular, the two of them wrapped together in a single library.
+NgRx consists of a Redux store and its connecting API which is specific to Angular, the two of them wrapped together in a single library.
 The state selectors of the store are provided in the shape of RxJS Observables.
 Although RxJS is not our focus here, it is a reactive programming library which is part of most significant enough Angular applications.
 The use of NgRX with Angular is covered in the official Angular documentation.